 Getting Started

-Although accommodations may be requested at any time, it is advisable for incoming first year and transfer students to request accommodations several months in advance of the beginning of their first semester at Cedar Crest.
+Although accommodations may be requested at any time, it is advisable for incoming first year and transfer students to request accommodations a few months in advance of the beginning of your first semester at Cedar Crest!

 Appointments with Student Accessibility Services can be set up here